 Annex 3.B.10 shows the correspondence table between the actual aircraft type codes and representative aircraft types behind the Danish inventory.
-Annex 3.B.10 also show the number of LTO's per representative aircraft type for domestic and international flights starting from Copenhagen Airport and other airports, respectively, in a time series from 2001-2018.
+Annex 3.B.10 also show the number of LTO's per representative aircraft type for domestic and international flights starting from Copenhagen Airport and other airports, respectively10, in a time series from 2001-2019.
 The airport split is necessary to make due to the differences in LTO emission factors (cf. section 3.3.4).

-The same type of LTO activity data for the flights for Greenland and the Faroe Islands are shown in Annex 3.B.10 also, further detailed into an origin-destination airport matrix and having flight distances attached.
+The same type of LTO activity data for the flights for Greenland and the Faroe Islands are shown in Annex 3.B.10 also, further detailed into origin-destination airport pairs and associated flight distances.
 This level of detail meets the demand from UNFCCC to provide precise documentation for the part of the inventory for the Kingdom of Denmark being outside the Danish mainland.

 The ideal flying distance (great circle distance) between the city-pairs is calculated by DCE in a separate database.
 The calculation algorithm uses a global latitude/altitude coordinate table for airports.
 In cases when airport coordinates are not present in the DCE database, these are looked up on the internet and entered into the database accordingly.
+The actual distance flown are in reality longer than great circle distance between two airports, and this is adjusted for in the DCE emission model, as explained in section 3.3.4.

-For inventory years prior to 2001, detailed LTO/aircraft type statistics are obtained from Copenhagen Airport (for this airport only), while information of total takeoff numbers for other Danish airports is provided by the Danish Transport and Construction Agency.
+For inventory years prior to 2001, detailed LTO/aircraft type statistics are obtained from Copenhagen Airport (for this airport only), while information of total takeoff numbers for other Danish airports is provided by the Danish Transport, Construction and Housing Authority.
 The assignment of representative aircraft types for Copenhagen Airport is done as described above.
 For the remaining Danish airports, representative aircraft types are not directly assigned.
 Instead, appropriate average assumptions are made relating to the fuel consumption and emission data part.

-$^{9}$ Excluding flights for Greenland and the Faroe Islands.
+$^{^{10}}$ Excluding flights for Greenland and the Faroe Islands.
 These flights are separately listed in Annex 3.B.10.